 Compare 127 Linguistics. programs ranked by graduate earnings.
 Average earnings: $44,975.
 Top programs: $88,098+.

-Linguistics programs produce graduates earning between $50,216 and $76,134—a $26K spread that demonstrates why program selection matters independently of school prestige.
-Across 128 ranked programs, outcomes vary based on program quality, not institutional reputation.
+Linguistics programs produce graduates earning between $59,742 and $88,098—a $28K spread across 127 ranked programs that demonstrates why program selection matters independently of school prestige.
+Outcomes here track program quality, not institutional reputation: a mid-tier public can outperform a nationally recognized private on the metric that matters most after graduation.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |